Life and Employment Skills for Independence

 Develop the tools to make decisions, understand legal rights, and advocate for personal needs to be successful in the work and social environments.

-Become familiar with workplace standards, complete a job search and submit a resume or application.
+Become familiar with workplace standards, complete a job search, submit a resume or application, and complete the interview process.

-Audit a post-secondary level course based on personal interests to become immersed in the post-secondary life.
-Choose from a suite of courses to practice study, social and leadership skills in an academic environment.
+Audit a post-secondary level course to become immersed in the post-secondary life.
+The course will practice study, social and leadership skills in an academic environment.

 Complete a work-experience opportunity in an employment setting suited to individual interests and abilities.